lyndon025/playtested/src/content/article/2023-02-26-say-hello-to-your-new-kingdom--first-impressions---epic-age.md

 ---
-title: "Say hello to your new kingdom | First Impressions - Epic Age"
+author: lyndonguitar
+category: Review
-description: "Epic Age is a strategy / civilization management game set in the middle ages, but pools over heroes and civilizations from all across history in an ultimate strategy showdown that features heroes such as Leonidas, Spartacus, Alexander the Great; and civilizations like Persians, Egyptians, Romans, and many more"
+description: Epic Age is a strategy / civilization management game set in the middle ages, but pools over heroes and civilizations from all across history in an ultimate strategy showdown that features heroes such as Leonidas, Spartacus, Alexander the Great; and civilizations like Persians, Egyptians, Romans, and many more
+featured: false
 pubDate: 2023-02-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "epic-age"]
+tags:
-featured: false
+- taptap
+- epic-age
-thumb: "/images/reviews/2023-02-26-say-hello-to-your-new-kingdom--first-impressions---epic-age-0.avif"
+thumb: /images/reviews/2023-02-26-say-hello-to-your-new-kingdom--first-impressions---epic-age-0.avif
+title: Say hello to your new kingdom | First Impressions - Epic Age
 ---

 <div class="gallery">